arseil/rsschool-cv/cv.md

 Telegram: @arseil

 ## About me:
-I want to learn the necessary skills of Front-End development and become a software engineer.
+So far I have HTML5, CSS3/SASS/SCSS, Git/GitHub, JavaScript.
+I have good interpersonal skills and am ready to learn and develop new skills.
+Therefore, I am ready to implement great projects with great people.

 ## Skills:
  - HTML;